 Michael D Beecher

 Explores human behavior from the perspective of biological evolution.
 Covers core issues such as cooperation, communication, aggression, mating, reproduction, and parental and family interactions, as well as specialized applications within psychology such as psychopathology.
 Encourages a critical, skeptical examination of this new field.
-Prerequisite: either a minimum grade of 3.5 in PSYCH 200 or a minimum grade of 2.0 in PSYCH 300.
+Prerequisite: either minimum 3.5 grade in PSYCH 200 or minimum 2.0 grade in PSYCH 300.

 The new field of evolutionary psychology explores whether and, if so, how variation in human behavior can be explained as a result of biological evolution.
 This field is growing rapidly, and has attracted widespread interest from people in many fields, including psychology, sociology, anthropology, biology and law.
 The course will cover core issues that are addressed by evolutionary psychology, including cooperation, communication, aggression, mating, reproduction and parental and family interactions.
 The course will encourage a critical, skeptical examination of research and theory in evolutionary psychology.

 To develop a sophisticated understanding of the evolutionary approach to behavior and psychological mechanisms and a critical attitude toward applications of this approach.

 To broaden your understanding of psychology through experience with a wide range of applications of the evolutionary approach to behavioral and psychological problem areas.

 To develop the critical thinking skills necessary to evaluate and explain psychological issues and arguments from this relatively novel approach in psychology.

 To develop communication skills through active participation during in-class discussions and presentation of material to a class in seminar format (including PowerPoint presentation).